-A. The steering comm. shall make recommendations for each session of the procedure for discussion and voting on substantive questions.
-The comm may recommend suspension of the rules described herein in its procedures.
+A. The sceering committee shall make recommendations for each session of the procedure for discussion and voting on substantive questions.
+The committee may recommend suspension of the rules described herein in its procedures.
+B. Motions

-B. Motions :

-1. No substantive motion or amendment may be entertained unless it has FIRST been submitted to the Convention Secretary in writing.
+1. No substantive motion or amendment may be entertained unless it has first been submitted to the Convention Secretary in writing.

-2. All motions or amendments ruled "stylistic" by the chair shall be submitted to a styles comm established by whatever continuing body is established by the convention.
+2. All motions or amendments ruled "stylistic" by the chair shall be submitted to a styles committee established by the convention.

-3. No substantive motion or amendment of more than one paragraph or 50 words in length whall be entertained which has not been mimeographed and distributed, unless seconded by one third of the delgates.
+3. No substantive motion or amendment of more than one paragraph or 50 words in length shall be entertained which has not been mimeographed and distributed, unless seconded by one-third of the delegates.

-4. All substantive motions or amendments must have an estimated 10% of the delegates as seconds to be considered, unless placed on the agenda as part of the Steering Comm's meport.
+4. All substantive motions or amendments must have an estimated 10% of the delegates as seconds to be considered, unless placed on the agenda as part of the Steering Committee's report.